arshya5/Indian-stock-market-prediction/README.md

 * Be cautious during high-volatility periods
 * Do not rely solely on volume for decision-making
 * Use moving averages as confirmation tools rather than predictors

 ---

+## Practical Takeaways:
+- Avoid decision-making during high volatility
+- Focus on long-term trends
+- Use indicators as confirmation, not prediction

+---